Unibrow: Culture and beauty

 Some nations prize the unibrow.
 It is a sign of beauty among Baluchi Omanis, whose women sometimes draw a black line joining the brows as a part of their routine makeup to fake a unibrow.
 A study found the prevalence of synophrys to be at 11.87% in the Omani population.
-In Tajikistan, where the unibrow is similarly viewed as attractive, some women dry and extract an herb known locally as usma and daub it onto their brows to mimic one.
+In Tajikistan, where the unibrow is similarly viewed as attractive, some women dry and extract a herb known locally as usma and daub it onto their brows to mimic one.
 Urban women may do the same with a kohl liner or a kajal pen.